Reba Monica John

 Reba Monica John (born 4 February 1994) is an Indian actress and model who works prominently in Tamil, Malayalam and Telugu launguage films.
 She made her acting debut with a supporting role in a Malayalam film Jacobinte Swargarajyam (2016), later made her Tamil debut with Jarugandi (2018).

 Early and personal life

 Reba Monica John was born on 4 February 1994 into a Malayalee family in Bangalore.
+Her middle and last names are from her grandparents.
 She married Joemon Joseph in 2022.

 Career

 In 2016, she made her debut in the Malayalam film industry through Jacobinte Swargarajyam, directed by Vineeth Sreenivasan.